 Your healthy, vegetable loving Planet Natural Blogger loves Brussels sprouts.
 Those firm little heads with a mild cabbage flavor are wonderful with just a touch of butter or olive oil, smothered in a cheese sauce, or baked into a casserole.
 Our experience growing them provides an object lesson in how we learn the craft of organic gardening, one that involves success followed by a succession of problems that are solved one-by-one, often with same or similar solutions, followed by a return to success.
 Happy ending!

-Our first attempt at planting and growing Brussels sprouts in the cool, damp Pacific Northwest climate was a thing of wonder.
+Our first attempt at homegrown Brussels sprouts in the cool, damp Pacific Northwest climate was a thing of wonder.
 The plants we started indoors in January and set out in March, grew slowly until the sunny days of June — or was it July that year? — arrived.
 Then they took off, setting bountiful rows of sprouts along their stems.
 We’d read that sprouts like acidic, lower pH soils and will do well all the way down to 5.5.
 And we knew our soil, once part of a great fir and cedar forest was slightly acidic.
 All that was left was to gather recipes that would utilize our abundant harvest.

 I never consider a success like this to be beginners luck until some failures indicate that that’s exactly what our early success was.
 And I often attribute problems to bad luck, usually associated with weather.
 The next year we noticed some yellowing of the sprout leaves around the edges and then black spots, something we attributed to our abundant moisture.
 It was an easy enough matter to remove the infected outer leaves.
 The following year both those problems returned as well as jagged little trails that burrowed towards the inside of the sprouts.
 Some of our sprouts were small and stunted.
 All this came even though we’d dutifully moved our Brussels sprouts patch to the opposite end of the garden.